 - is not otherwise allowable as a deduction for tax purposes, and

 - would have been allowed as a deduction if it had been incurred after the rental business started.

-Relief isn’t due under the special rules for, say, rent on the taxpayer’s own private residence which is payable before they begin to let it (after, say, taking a job in another part of the country).
-Their expenditure on rent was not incurred wholly and exclusively for the purposes of their rental business - it was incurred to provide them with a home.
+Relief is not due under the special rules for, for example, rent on the customer’s own private residence which is payable before they begin to let it (after, say, taking a job in another part of the country).
+Their expenditure on rent was not incurred wholly and exclusively for the purposes of their rental business, it was incurred to provide them with a home.
 Relief would be due under the ordinary rental business rules for rent for periods after the property was let commercially.

 For detailed guidance on pre-trading expenditure see BIM46350.

 Capital expenditure does not qualify for relief but there are also further special rules for capital allowances.
 Broadly they work in a similar way to those just outlined for revenue expenditure.
-Thus, for example, expenditure incurred on constructing a factory before the rental business begins may qualify for industrial building allowances once the building is in use for a qualifying purpose.
+For example, expenditure incurred on constructing a building before the rental business begins may qualify for Structures and Buildings Allowance once the building is in use for a qualifying purpose.
 For detailed guidance see the Capital Allowances manual.